molebox/seed-postgres-database-tutorial/guide.md

 };
 ```

 The Pool class takes some optional config and the values passed in enable a connection with the database.
 They are set as environment variables (env vars) and imported from a separate config file.
 This file exports two functions.
-The query, which will be used to query the Postgres database and run an `INSERT` statement, and a connect function which will be used to connect to the database.
+The query, which will be used to run an `INSERT` statement, and a connect function which will be used to connect to the database.

 ### config.js